ayele705/AI-Health-Assistant-Ethiopia/Project_Documentation.md

 3. Objectives
 4. System Architecture
 5. Functional Requirements
-6. Non-Functional Requirements
-7. Technology Stack
+6. Technology Stack
-8. Module Descriptions
+7. Module Descriptions
-9. Database Design
+8. Database Design
-10. API Reference
+9. API Reference
-11. NLP and AI Engine
-12. Testing Results
-13. Deployment Guide
-14. Ethical Framework
+10. Knowledge Base
+11. Urgency Classification
-15. Known Limitations
+12. Known Limitations
-16. Future Work
+13. Future Work
-17. References
+14. References

 ---

 ## 1. Project Overview

-The AI-Based Health Assistant is a conversational mobile application designed to improve healthcare access for rural communities in Ethiopia.
-It provides symptom-based health guidance, health education, and referral recommendations through a chat interface accessible on Android smartphones and via USSD on feature phones.
+The AI-Based Health Assistant is a conversational web application designed to improve healthcare access for rural communities in Ethiopia.
+It provides symptom-based health guidance, health education, and referral recommendations through a chat interface accessible via web browser (PWA) and via USSD on feature phones.

 **Primary users:**
 - Rural community members who lack access to nearby health facilities
 - Health Extension Workers (HEWs) who need decision-support tools for triage and referral

-The assistant supports English, Amharic, Oromo and Tigrinya, operates in low-bandwidth environments, and includes offline functionality for core features.
+The assistant supports English, Amharic, Oromo and Tigrinya, operates in low-bandwidth environments, and includes offline functionality via service worker caching.
 It is not a diagnostic tool and does not replace professional medical care.
-It acts as a first-contact health information bridge.

 ---